 This Sunday (October 18; live streaming audio here on the blog at 12 p.m.
 ET), we continue our series by speaking to special guest Dr. Michael Collins (left), a practicing orthopedic surgeon in the Chicago area and the author of Hot Lights, Cold Steel and Blue Collar, Blue Scrubs.
-The former chronicles his experience as a resident at the famed Mayo Clinic in Rochester, Minnesota -- where Dr. Collins ultimately ascended to the position of Chief Resident.
+The former chronicles his experience as a resident at the famed Mayo Clinic in Rochester, Minnesota -- where Dr.

 Hot Lights, Cold Steel is a wonderfully eye-opening and inspiring memoir... but don't take our word for it.

-Dr. Collins "details, with admirable humor and insight, the early, virtually sleepless years when he learned not only to perfect his craft but to come to terms with the emotional impact of causing pain and losing patients...
+Publishers Weekly noted that, in the book, Dr. Collins "details, with admirable humor and insight, the early, virtually sleepless years when he learned not only to perfect his craft but to come to terms with the emotional impact of causing pain and losing patients...
 There are moving passages about his love for [his wife] Patti and the bonds he developed with other residents, and empathetic evocations of those he treats.
-Collins describes powerfully how he came to understand that his calling was not just to develop as a skilled surgical technician, but to treat his patients humanely as individuals."
+Collins describes powerfully how he

-we're looking forward to speaking to Dr. Collins about his experience during residency, as well as his interesting path to medicine (which included working before medical school as a construction worker and cab driver -- hence the title of his second book).
+Certainly, we're looking forward to speaking to Dr. Collins about his experience during residency, as well as his interesting path to medicine (which included working before medical school as a construction worker and cab driver -- hence the title of his second book).
 And we hope you can join us for this episode as well!

 Live streaming audio will be available this Sunday October 18, here on the blog, at 12 p.m.
 ET.